Edey dominates, Purdue beats Ohio State in Big Ten semis

 Ohio State: The Buckeyes came on strong late in the season after struggling in a big way.

 Purdue: With one of the best players in the country in Edey, the Boilermakers hope to make a deep run in the NCAA Tournament.
-The question is whether the other players will make enough shots.
+The question is whether his teammates will make enough shots.

 UP NEXT